-- 1. That both the parties have agreed upon to appoint Mr. SB s/o Mr. KM r/o as arbitrator. - 2.
-That both the parties appoint Mr. SB as arbitrator.

-- 3. That the arbitrator will go through the partnership deed and decide the dispute between the parties under the provision of the partnership deed. - 4.
+1. That both the parties have agreed upon to appoint Mr. SB s/o Mr. KM r/o as arbitrator.
+2. That both the parties appoint Mr. SB as arbitrator. · 3.
+That the arbitrator will go through the partnership deed and decide the dispute between the parties under the provision of the partnership deed. , 4.
 That this deed shall be confined only up to the dispute of the management of the firm.

-Witnesses:

-9. Agreement to refer dispute to one arbitrator

-THIS AGREEMENT made on the ...day of ...BETWEEN AB, etc. AND CD, etc.

-WHEREAS

-1. AB has made the following claims against CD;
+Witnesses: 1.
+Name Sd/ Address 2.
+Name Sd/2nd party Address 9.
+Agreeme ent to refer dispute to one arbitrator THIS AGR REEMENT made on theday ofBETWEEN AB, etc. AND CD, etc. WHEREAS 1.
+AB has n nade the following claims against CD; (1)